 Jesus was a blasphemer, they thought.
 He was treating the law of Moses far too casually.
-He must be one of the false prophets that Moses said should be killed (Deut.
-13:1-5).
+He must be one of the false prophets that Moses said should be killed (Deuteronomy 13:1-5).
 They felt justified, no doubt, in arranging for his death.
-It was better for one man to be killed than to plunge the whole nation into rebellion (John 11:49).
+It was better for one man to be killed than to plunge the whole nation into a war with Rome (John 11:49).
 That was the choice they thought they had: kill a blasphemer, or risk Roman retaliation.
 The choice was obvious.

-Little did they know that it was all part of God's plan for the kingdom.
-The Messiah had to die, to give his life as a ransom, to make it possible for people to be forgiven, to make the kingdom good news of salvation instead of bad news of punishment.
+Although they didn’t know it, this was part of God’s plan for the kingdom.
+The Messiah had to die, to give his life as a ransom, to atone for their sins, to bring forgiveness, to make the kingdom good news of salvation instead of bad news of punishment.
 For the people to be saved, one man did have to die.

 What a man this was!
-The man sent by God to be the Lamb of salvation (John 1:29), so that all who believe in him are given the right to become children of God, born of God (vs. 12-13).
-We are children of the King—through faith in Jesus Christ.
+The man sent by God to be the Lamb of salvation (John 1:29), so that all who believe in him are children of God, born of God (verses 12-13).
+We are children of the King—through believing in Jesus Christ.

-Jesus is the Savior, the Messiah, the bread of life, the entry-point of salvation, the light of the world, the shepherd of God's people, the resurrection and life, the way and the truth (John 6:35; 8:12; 10:7, 11; 11:25; 14:6).
-If we believe in him, if we trust our future to him, eternal life is ours—another way of saying that we belong to God's kingdom (John 3:35).
+Jesus is the Savior, the Messiah, the bread of life, the entry-point of salvation, the light of the world, the shepherd of God’s people, the resurrection and life, the way and the truth (John 6:35; 8:12; 10:7, 11; 11:25; 14:6).
+If we believe in him, if we trust our future to him, we have eternal life—another way of saying that we belong to God’s kingdom (John 3:35).

-The kingdom is good only if we are in it, and as part of his good news, Jesus talked about how people get in.
-That's really the most important thing we need to know about it.
+We will perceive the kingdom as good only if we are in it—and as part of his good news, Jesus talked about how people get in.
+That’s the most important thing we need to know about it.
 God will take care of where it is and when it is and what it will be like.
-We might like to know those things, but we don't have to know them.
+We might like to know those things, but we don’t have to know them.
 What we need to know is how we can be part of it.